-I am a Research Assistant Professor at the Department of Civil & Environmental Engineering & Earth Sciences at the University of Notre Dame .
-I received my Ph.D in regional climate modeling from Arizona State University in 2012.
+I am the Illinois Research Climatologist at the Illinois State Water Survey at the University of Illinois at Urbana-Champaign.
+I received my Ph.D. in regional climate modeling from Arizona State University in 2012.

 My research interests lie in atmospheric sciences and land/ocean-atmosphere interactions at a range of spatial scales (regional to local) that are relevant to the management of human and natural systems.
 My aim is to create a new generation of high-resolution climate models capable of resolving relatively small-scale processes and impacts in a sufficiently physically based way that they can be used for future climate predictions with increased confidence.
 I perform targeted dynamical downscaling experiments with the overarching goal of creating “bridges” between global, regional and micro-scale modeling.